webapplate/webapplate/README.md

 A Mobile First WebApp template that help you quickly start the mobile web app development.

-Webapplate provide a ready-to-deploy project bootstrap settings for dynamic/static website (hosted webapp) or packaged (no server) webapp.
+Webapplate provide a ready-to-deploy project bootstrap settings for both hosted (dynamic/static website) and packaged (no server) webapp.
 It provide deployable webapp manifest template and auto appcache generation script that make offline webapp support easier.

 Website inherit from Webapplate can be [deployed in minutes](https://github.com/gasolin/webapplate/wiki/Deployment).